 Art is commonly seen as a lesser function of society, as compared to the concrete (no pun intended) contributions of engineering, technology and business, for example.
 Sakigake has other “more important” issues to worry about, like the threat of assassins (Aomame), funding and new and old members.
 Yet, the community directs so much of its efforts into silencing a lowly, unknown (ghost) author (Tengo), an aspiring novelist.
 Is society’s disparaging of novelists and the arts really disdain?
 Or is it a covert attempt at self-preservation?
 (Who is this “self”?)
 Perhaps Tengo is such a threat specifically because he is an author, and because art creates reality, in this case, literally.

-My personal take and conclusion?
-I think what makes fiction great is not so much its adherence to rules and its ability to pull off good storytelling in itself.
+What makes fiction great is not so much its adherence to rules and its ability to pull off good storytelling in itself.
 Rather, it is good storytelling combined with its ability to make its readers come away with questions about the nature of truth; about the perception and auteurs of reality.
 Murakami isn’t the only author to acknowledge as well as take on this daunting task– many others do too, sometimes explicitly, as in Ursula K. Le Guin’s preface to The Left Hand of Darkness.
 It is becoming increasingly clear that the sustained efforts of society to undermine the influence of the writer must only mean that the writer is a threat at worst, an invitation to think for ourselves at best.